pion/turn/README.md

 Yes.

 #### How do I implement token-based authentication?
-Replace the username with a token in the [AuthHandler](https://github.com/pion/turn/blob/6d0ff435910870eb9024b18321b93b61844fcfec/examples/turn-server/simple/main.go#L49).
+Replace the username with a token in the [AuthHandler](examples/turn-server/simple/main.go#L53).
-The password sent by the client can be any non-empty string, as long as it matches that used by the [GenerateAuthKey](https://github.com/pion/turn/blob/6d0ff435910870eb9024b18321b93b61844fcfec/examples/turn-server/simple/main.go#L41) function.
+The password sent by the client can be any non-empty string, as long as it matches that used by the [GenerateAuthKey](examples/turn-server/simple/main.go#L45) function.

+#### How do I implement mTLS (mutual TLS) authentication?
+You can use client certificates for authentication by checking the TLS connection state in your [AuthHandler](examples/turn-server/tls-auth/main.go#L29).
+See the [tls-auth example](examples/turn-server/tls-auth/main.go) for a complete implementation that validates client certificates and matches the certificate's Common Name to the TURN username.

 #### Will WebRTC prioritize using STUN over TURN?
 Yes.